 - 3 cups (8 ounces) mushrooms, washed, sliced

 - 10 ounces broccoli, steamed, cooled, and chopped (or frozen, thawed)

-- Add the onions and saute until translucent and beginning to brown, about 4 minutes.
+- When the oil is hot, add the onions and saute until translucent and beginning to brown, about 4 minutes.
 Add the garlic and continue to cook for another 1 minute.
 Transfer the onion mixture to a medium bowl and allow to cool.

 - Heat remaining 2 teaspoons of oil in the skillet and saute the mushrooms for about 6 to 7 minutes.
 Make sure they are thoroughly cooked.
 Remove from heat and cool completely.

-- Spray an oval baking dish with cooking spray. (or generously cover in butter)
+- Spray a 9×13-inch baking dish with cooking spray.

 - Arrange the bread cubes in the dish.

 - In a large bowl, beat the eggs, milk, and mustard until incorporated.

 - To the eggs, add the mushrooms, onion-garlic mixture, broccoli, cheddar cheese, parmesan cheese, sun-dried tomatoes, salt, and pepper.
 Stir to incorporate.